Toon Tone

 Toon Tone scores use RGB color distance, converted to a 0-10 result.
 A perfect match lands near 10.0000.
 Using a hint reveals a target range for hue, saturation, and brightness, but subtracts one point from that round.

-The live recolor preview is part of the guessing logic.
+The Toon Tone live recolor preview is part of the guessing logic.
 Players shape the target area until the character detail looks right instead of typing a hex code from memory.

 Toon Tone Color Game Examples

-A strong Toon Tone round needs a prompt that can be recognized from a single memorable detail.
-The question avoids vague wording like "what color is this character" and instead asks for specific parts that animation fans can picture.
+A strong Toon Tone round starts with a detail that animation fans can picture without a long clue.
+The question avoids vague wording like "what color is this character" and asks for a specific part instead.

-Example rounds can include a bow, jacket, hair shape, hero suit, mascot body, collar, backpack, gloves, or signature outfit detail.
+Example Toon Tone rounds can include a bow, jacket, hair shape, hero suit, mascot body, collar, backpack, gloves, or signature outfit detail.

 When To Play Toon Tone

-The Toon Tone format works best as a quick daily browser challenge, a group chat dare, or a short break for animation fans.
-One seed can be shared with friends so everyone sees the same five prompts and the same answer colors.
+The format works well as a quick daily browser challenge, a group chat dare, or a short break for animation fans.
+It is visual memory, fast color matching, and a replayable score rather than a long quiz.

 Why Toon Tone Runs In The Browser

-A browser-first format keeps the path short: open the page, play the current seed, finish five rounds, and send the result.
+Toon Tone keeps the browser path short: open the page, play the current run, finish five rounds, and send the result.
 There is no app store step, account wall, upload form, or setup screen before the challenge starts.

-That also helps shared links stay useful.
-A friend who opens a result can replay the same seed immediately, compare the same target colors, and decide whether to save a leaderboard tag after the run.
+Shared links stay useful for the same reason.
+A friend can open a result, replay the same five target colors, and decide whether to save a leaderboard tag after the run.

 Fair Challenge Format